-10 Best Tequilas Under $30 a Bottle
+16 Best Tequilas Under $30 a Bottle

 Called blanco (white) or plata (silver), unaged tequila is clear in appearance.
 By law, these tequilas are bottled within two months of production.
 Blanco tequilas feature fresh agave flavors such as fresh grass, tropical fruit, pepper, and minerals.

-Rated 93 by UBC, this $20 bottle easily beats some well-known competitors going for two or three times the price.
+This bottle easily beats some well-known competitors going for two or three times the price.
 Its silken texture offers flavors of ripe tropical fruit, with clean minerality that finishes dry.
 At such an affordable price, this bottle serves as an all-purpose blanco tequila for mixing or drinking straight.

 Tequila that is matured in wood casks for between two and 11 months is referred to as reposado (rested).
 These lightly aged spirits take on a natural golden hue and enhanced flavor from the wood, which is most commonly oak.
 Known for their light caramel and vanilla notes, these soft and rounded tequilas are good on their own and in cocktails.